EkaterinaCheliadinova/PolishMyEmail/README.md

 PolishMyMail is a Streamlit-based application that assists users in writing structured and well-written emails.
 The app leverages LangChain and OpenAI to refine email messages based on user preferences, providing both formal and informal tones and optional summaries.

+Try the live version of PolishMyMail on Render: [PolishMyMail on Render](https://polishmyemail.onrender.com/)

 ---

 ## **Features**